read. publish. teach. edit.

 Typewriter that is.

 Oh, not just any typewriter…this was the one with the built-in white-out strip and the screen that allowed you to view what you intended to write before it typed it out.
-Yes, jackpot.
-I wrote four stories that night, and spent a countless number of hours sharing my prize with my childhood best friend Joyal over the next year or so; birthing our own characters, rewriting the tales of Edgar Allan Poe, and crafting rap lyrics (Gucci and Mercedes…we were so serious) over snacks.
+Yes, jackpot!
+I wrote four stories that night, and spent a countless number of hours sharing my prize with my childhood best friend Joy over the next year or so; birthing our own characters, rewriting the tales of Edgar Allan Poe, and crafting rap lyrics (Gucci and Mercedes…we were so serious) over snacks.
 Our words were going to change the world.

 My love of writing was only matched by my love of reading.
 Racing home from school, on most days, to find out what new adventures Pippi, Ramona, and Anne were going to get into, before I discovered what seemed like an entire world of other, previously hidden stories by women who were once girls who looked just like me.
 Characters who spoke to many of the life stages I walked in, often speaking to experiences or awakening an innate familiarity that I was not always mature enough to fully comprehend.
-Stories by Black female writers become a refuge.
+Stories by Black women writers become a refuge.

 Something magical happens in the pages of a book, when you see yourself reflected in the characters you love.
 Or the first time you see your own words staring back at you from a previously blank page.